epdm/epdm.github.io/statistical_process_control.md

 lines.
 It uses a process of physical inspection to separate good products from bad.

-A key part of statistical process control is producing contorl charts (**Figure 7**) which can be used for visualising effects of eliminating process issues over time.
+A key part of statistical process control is producing control charts (**Figure 7**) which can be used for visualising effects of eliminating process issues over time.

 ![](images/quality-control-chart.png "Quality Control Charts")